omatheuscarvalho/omatheuscarvalho/README.md

 ## Languages

 - 🇺🇸 English: Fluent in reading, writing, speaking, and understanding.
-- 🇪🇸 Spanish: Proficient in reading, writing, and understanding; conversational in speaking.
-- 🇯🇵 Japanese: Basic reading and writing; limited speaking and understanding.

 Thanks for visiting my GitHub profile!
 Feel free to explore my repositories and get in touch.
 Let's collaborate on something amazing! 🚀